dzekelid/sponsors/_listings/npr/sponsorship-v2-ads-post.md

 ---
 swagger: "2.0"
 info:
-  title: NPR One API Reference
+  title: NPR Record tracking data for DAAST sponsorship units
-  description: NPR One is a smart application that brings the best of NPR and Member
+  description: |-
-    Station programming, newscasts, podcasts, and stories together to create a new experience for listening.
-It provides an editor-curated and localized mobile listening experience based on the content the listener chooses, likes, shares, and enjoys.
+    **Not** for use by NPR One clients (for whom sponsorship is already integrated into the Listening Service), this endpoint is designed to be used by our other client applications to submit tracking information for sponsorship units obtained from the `GET /sponsorship/v2/ads` endpoint.

-    The API provides all of the content and customization in a simple, structured way that is easy for applicationdevelopers to implement.
+    The tracking information should be submitted in the body of the request in the form of a JSON object following the Collection.Doc+JSON specification.
   termsOfService: http://dev.npr.org/develop/terms-of-use
   contact:
     name: NPR One Enterprise Team